 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl. project assists it in achieving sustainable development./ A.4.2.
-Will the project create other environmental or social benefits than GHG emission reductions? /1/ DR The project is expected to bring social, economic, technological and environmental benefits, thus contributing to sustainable development objectives of the Brazilian Government. ОК A.5.
+Final Concl.
+A.4.2.
+Will the project create other environmental or social benefits than GHG emission reductions? /1/ DR The project is expected to bring social, economic, technological and environmental benefits, thus contributing to sustainable development objectives of the Brazilian Government.
+OK A.5.
 Small scale project activity Tit is assessed whether the project qualifies as small-scale CDM project activity A.5.1.
-Does the project qualify as a small scale CDM project activity as defined in paragraph 6 (c) of decision 17/CP.7 on the modalities and procedures for the CDM? /1/ The project applies the simplified baseline methodology for selected small-scale CDM project activity AMS-III.D (Version 14) - " Methane recovery in animal manure management systems ". ОК A.5.2.
-Is the small scale project activity not a debundled component of a larger project activity? /1/ Although the project participant has another small scale project with the same methodology, all farms included in all PDDs are installed with a distance higher than 1 km, except with respect the farm Ponte Vermelha (PDD 5) from farm Vivian (PDD 7).
-DNV request adjust it in order to assure the project is not a de-bundled component of a larger project activity.
-CAR-2 ОК B. Project Baseline The validation of the project baseline establishes whether the selected baseline methodology is appropriate and whether the
+Does the project qualify as a small scale CDM project activity as defined in paragraph 6 (c) of decision 17/CP.7 on the modalities and procedures for the CDM? /1/ The project applies the simplified baseline methodology for selected small-scale CDM project activity AMS-III.D (Version 14) - "Methane recovery in animal manure management systems".
+OK A.5.2.
+Is the small scale project activity not a debundled component of a larger project activity? /1/ Although the project participant has another small scale project with the same methodology, all farms included in all PDDs are installed with a distance higher than 1 km, hence the project is not a de-bundled component of a larger project activity.
+OK B. Project Baseline The validation of the project baseline establishes whether the selected baseline methodology is appropriate and whether the selected baseline represents a likely baseline scenario.
+B.1.
+Baseline Methodology It is assessed whether the project applies an appropriate baseline methodology.
+B.1.1.
+Does the project apply an approved methodology and the correct version thereof? /1/ DR The project applies the simplified baseline methodology for selected small-scale CDM OK